 Terrestrial food products include milk, beef, fruit, and vegetables (deer and hogs are included in the Wildlife Surveillance Section.
-Milk, beef, fruits, and collards are collected each year.
+Milk is collected quarterly.
+Beef, fruits, and collards are collected annually.
 Corn, soybeans, wheat, cabbage, pecans, and peanuts are collected on a three year rotational schedule.
 Where applicable, samples are collected from the farm or point of production during harvest.
-Samples of these items are collected in each of the four quadrants (northeast, southwest, and northwest) surrounding the site.
+Samples of these items are collected in each of the four quadrants (northeast, southeast, southwest, and northwest) surrounding the site.